The future of VRM: partnering with CVE issuers.

-Small additions at CVE creation time can dramatically improve downstream risk modeling accuracy in VRM 3.x.
-By adding standardized exploitability hints, CNAs can help every consumer differentiate real-world risk per asset type.
+Small additions at CVE creation time sharpen downstream risk modeling in VRM 3.x.
+When CNAs add standardized exploitability hints, every consumer can differentiate risk per asset type.

 How CVSS 4.0 moves the needle (and where the gap remains)

-CVSS 4.0, released by FIRST in November 2023, made meaningful improvements to vulnerability scoring.
-Several of its new features align with the problems VRM is solving, but a critical gap remains: there is still no CNA-supplied signal that automatically differentiates risk per asset type.
+CVSS 4.0 (FIRST, November 2023) improved vulnerability scoring in four concrete ways.
+Several of its new features align with the problems VRM is solving.
+One critical gap remains: no CNA-supplied signal automatically differentiates risk per asset type.

 What CVSS 4.0 improved

-- Attack Requirements (AT): A new metric split from Attack Complexity that captures deployment-specific conditions (race conditions, specific configurations, MitM positioning) beyond the attacker's control.
+- Attack Requirements: split from Attack Complexity to capture race conditions, specific configurations, and MitM positioning.
+All conditions beyond the attacker's control.

-- User Interaction expanded: Now has three values (None, Passive, Active) instead of two, better capturing the difference between involuntary interaction (loading a page) and conscious action (opening a file).
+- User Interaction: the three values distinguish involuntary interaction (loading a page) from conscious action (opening a file).

-- Supplemental metrics: New informational fields including Automatable (can exploitation be automated?), Value Density (richness of target resources), Recovery (system recoverability), and Safety (relevance to human life for OT/medical devices).
+- Supplemental metrics: Automatable (can exploitation be automated?), Value Density (richness of target resources), Recovery, and Safety (relevance to human life for OT/medical devices).

-- Better impact modeling: Scope was replaced with Vulnerable System and Subsequent System impact splits, giving more precise impact measurements.
+- Impact modeling: Scope replaced with a split between the Vulnerable System and Subsequent System, for more precise impact measurements.

 Where the gap remains